-The Chief Constable and the Police and Crime Commissioner for Northumbria (the Commissioner) continue to experience financial pressures as a result of the funding available from central government and these challenges are likely to remain for the foreseeable future.
+The Police and Crime Commissioner for Northumbria (the Commissioner) and the Chief Constable continue to experience financial pressures as a result of the funding available from central government and these challenges are likely to remain for the foreseeable future.

 The 2018/19 to 2021/22 Medium Term Financial Strategy demonstrates the need to continue to identify cost efficiencies whilst also outlining a manageable position over the next four years.